convexengineering/gpkit/docs/source/gettingstarted.rst

 Declaring Variables
 ===================
 Instances of the ``Variable`` class represent scalar variables.
-They store a key (i.e. name) used to look up the Variable in dictionaries, and optionally units, a description, and a value (if the Variable is to be held constant).
+They create a ``VarKey`` to store the variable's name, units, a description, and value (if the Variable is to be held constant), as well as other metadata.

 Free Variables